hendyfatchurohman/WaveAnalysis/README.md

     * `Significant height of combined wind waves and swell`
     * `Mean wave period`
     * `Mean wave direction`
+4. You can customize the location by entering the coordinate and choose which year (data download is limited, so if you need a long time series, you must do it multiple times)
 4. Download data in **GRIB** format.

 ### 2. Environment Setup